COOKIE POLICY

 ITINERARY

-I’m looking for someone to sail the Bahamas and Caribbean with me from October through May, then New England or the Mediterranean June through October.
-But don’t worry – you don’t need to cross the ocean with me – just meet me in West Palm Beach, Marsh Harbour in the Abacos or in Europe.
+I’m looking for someone to sail the Bahamas and Caribbean with me from October through May, then north to New England or south to Grenada for hurricane season.

 You don’t need to be an expert sailor because I can single-hand the yacht and I am happy to share what I have learned from other sailors.
 But you must be passionate about life on the water and life in general.